The Truth About Omega 3 Supplements: What Works in 2025

 Heart Health

-It helps lower triglycerides, reduce blood pressure, and prevent plaque buildup in your arteries.
+It lowers triglycerides, lowers blood pressure and keeps plaque out of your arteries.
 It’s a lifesaver—literally.

 Brain Function and Mental Well-being

 Feeling foggy or anxious?
 It may help.
-Research indicates it boosts brain health and could ease depression and anxiety symptoms
+Studies show it improves the health of the brain and may reduce the symptoms of depression and anxiety.

 Eye Health